Khushi-53/Khushi-53/README.md

 - 👋 Hi, I’m @Khushi-53
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning and travelling
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++ and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some projects later
 - 📫 How to reach me _

 <!---